 Mobile operators can define the kinds of categories they want an AI to sort messages into.
 Using guided machine learning the system will learn what kinds of pattern in a text will correspond with the categories it has been given and react according to the rules given to it.

-For example, spam is just another category, and when the system recognizes certain patterns it has learned are associated with spam it can flag those messages for review, or simply block them.
+For example, spam is just another category, and when the system recognises certain patterns it has learned are associated with spam it can flag those messages for review, or simply block them.

 The same thing applies to fraud, giving operators another tool for protecting their subscribers.
 Other rules and categories can be defined, as needed by an operator, and the AI can be trained to use these by being shown examples of the type of message in question.